How to register in Berlin: A step-by-step guide

 • Civil status certificate: For your first registration in Berlin you might need to submit your civil status certificate (e.g. marriage, birth certificate).

-• Confirmation of move-in issued by the landlord: The landlord is required to confirm the move-in through a written and signed form, provided to to the person requesting their registration (you) within two weeks after moving in.
-This is a simple form in which your landlord allows you to register for the flat.
-The landlord must simply fill in your name and address.
+• Confirmation of move-in issued by the landlord: The landlord is required to confirm the move-in through a written and signed form (Wohnungsgeberbestätigung), provided to to the person requesting their registration (you) within 2 weeks after moving in.
 Bring the original version with you, as a photocopy won't count here!

-• If applicable, the declaration of consent of the absent guardian and his/her passport or identity card: Are you under the age of 18?
-Then the person legally responsible for you must provide a declaration of consent on your behalf.
+• The declaration of consent of the absent guardian and his/her passport or identity card: Are you under the age of 18?
+Then the person legally responsible for you must provide a declaration of consent on your behalf. (if applicable)

 Step 3: Go to your appointment at the Bürgeramt